top of page

 Everyone needs feedback to improve, but if it’s all negative or punishing, it’s a major problem.
 Feedback should be about growth, not tearing people down.
 The Center for Creative Leadership found that constructive feedback is essential for professional development and motivation.
 When feedback is more about control than support, it’s a clear red flag.

-Red flags aren’t things you should ignore.
-If these signs feel familiar, they might be telling you it’s time to start planning your next move.
+If any of these signs feel familiar, they might be telling you it’s time to start planning your next move.
 A healthy workplace won’t constantly undermine you—it will instead give you room to grow.

 Yellow, Green, Red Flags: Spotting Signs of a Toxic Workplace and Knowing When to Move On